tronprotocol/wallet-cli/README.md

 Shielded transfer, support three types:

-- MINT: transfer from one public address to one shielded address, fromAmount shoule be equal to the product of Scaling Factor and shielded output amount.
+- MINT: transfer from one public address to one shielded address, fromAmount shoule be equal to the shielded output amount.
 - TRANSFER: transfer from one or two shielded address(es) to one or two shielded address(es), the sum of shielded input amount should be equal to the sum of shielded output amount.
-- BURN: transfer from one shielded address to one public address, toAmount shoule be equal to the product of Scaling Factor and shielded input amount.
+- BURN: transfer from one shielded address to one public address, toAmount shoule be equal to the shielded input amount.

 fromAmount
 > The amount transfer from public address.
-If the transfer type is MINT, this variable must be the product of Scaling Factor and shielded output amount, otherwise it must be 0.
+If the transfer type is MINT, this variable must be equal to the shielded output amount, otherwise it must be 0.

 shieldedInputNum
 > The number of shielded input note, should be 0, 1 or 2.
 If the transfer type is MINT, this variable must be 0; if BURN, it must be 1.

 input1/input2
-> The index of shielded input note, get from execute command ListShieldedTRC20Note.
+> The index of shielded input note, get from executing command ListShieldedTRC20Note.
 If shieldedInputNum set to 0, no need to set.

 publicToAddress
 > Public to address.
 If the transfer type is BURN, this variable must be a valid address, otherwise it should be set null.

 toAmount
 > The amount transfer to public address.
-If the transfer type is BURN, this variable must be the product of Scaling Factor and shielded input amount, otherwise it should be 0.
+If the transfer type is BURN, this variable must be equal to the shielded input amount, otherwise it should be 0.

 shieldedOutputNum
 > The amount of shielded output note.
 That is the number of (shieldedAddress amount memo) pairs, should be 0, 1 or 2.